taxx/jelly-cleaner/README.md

 - Deletes **Movies and TV shows**
 - Skips requests by **whitelisted users**
-- Uses **Jellyseerr API**, expects to us cookie based auth with a jellyseer user with correct permissions
+- Uses **Jellyseerr API** _(api-spec available at: jellyseer-server/api-docs)_, expects to us cookie based auth with a jellyseer user with correct permissions
 - Supports **dry-run** mode (no actual deletion)

 ---